rakeshthinqq/search-core/README.md

 		next: "your-pagination-token"
 	    }
   - Add a url paramter `next` for the pagination token to go to the next set of 5 results
+  - A sample request url would like like this: `http://your-server/search/funny+cat?next=your-pagination-token`
   - You should be able to use the latest pagination token from each response to paginate through all of the results

 ### Requirements - PART 3